Estimating class separability of text embeddings with persistent homology: Introduction

 Pre-trained language models, having undergone extensive preliminary training, have demonstrated remarkable versatility.
 They have shown the capacity to generalize to new tasks from a mere handful of examples by employing techniques such as in-context few-shot learning~\citep{brown2020language}, parameter-efficient fine-tuning (PEFT)~\citep{Liu2022FewShotPF}, and pattern-exploiting training~\citep{Schick2020ExploitingCF}.
 Commonly, these methodologies necessitate the use of language models that vary in size from a few hundred million~\citep{Lan2019ALBERTAL,schick2020s} to billions of parameters, exemplified by GPT-3~\citep{brown2020language} and T0~\citep{Sanh2021MultitaskPT}.
 Furthermore, these techniques often involve the conversion of a task, such as classification, into a language modeling format, akin to a cloze question.

-Embedding data is a crucial part of any language model that maps texts to numerical feature vectors that can be fed to downstream machine learning operations aimed at performing specific tasks, e.g., text classification.
+Text embedding is a crucial part of any language model that maps text to numerical feature vectors that can be fed to downstream machine learning operations aimed at performing specific tasks, e.g., text classification.
 Texts with similar meanings need to be mapped to feature vectors closely spaced in the embedding space, while texts with largely distinct meanings need to be mapped further away from each other.
-If the pre-trained language model is used for text classification, metrics capturing class-separability can be used to assess how good or bad a text embedding is performing.
-In this case, a good embedding process would generate an embedding manifold with high class-separability so that a downstream classification process would perform well.
+If the pre-trained language model is used for text classification, metrics capturing class separability can be used to assess how good or bad a text embedding is performing.
+In this case, a good embedding process would generate an embedding manifold with high class separability so that a downstream classification process would perform well.